Healthy Homes Assessment Thorndon

 Insulation Thorndon

-A house that is well-insulated will help to control condensation and lessen the likelihood of dampness and mould, and it will make more easy to the home to hold heat.
+A house that is well-insulated will reduce the risk of condensation and lessen the likelihood of mould and damp, and will also make much easier to allow the home to retain the heat.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation withstands heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
+The more R-value is higher, the better the insulation.

 Thorndon Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about what’s inside the building it’s also about the outside.
-You must ensure there is somewhere for surface, rain and underground water to flow, and to prevent it from getting inside.
-When it concerns damp and moisture it is often not apparent that it can cause a lot of trouble and end up causing damage to your investment and affecting your tenant’s health.
+Protecting your rental property from water damage isn’t only about what’s inside the building it’s also about the outside.
+You must ensure there is somewhere for surface, rain or ground water, and also stop it from getting into the building.
+When it is damp and moisture, it’s often the things you don’t notice that can become a big problem, causing the property to suffer and affecting the tenant’s well-being.

-Rental properties should be equipped with effective drainage for the removal of rainwater, storm water, and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that the water has a location to go, and it can’t linger underneath the structures is an crucial aspect of maintaining your property’s dry.
+Rental properties need to have effective drainage to remove floodwaters, surface water and ground water, including an appropriate runoff or outfall.
+Making sure that the water has a place to go, and also that it doesn’t sit beneath buildings is an essential part of making sure your property is dry.

-In addition to an irrigation system to stop moisture ingress, if your apartment has an enclosed gap between your floor and the ground, a ground water barrier must be constructed if it’s reasonably practicable to install it.
+In addition to an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your flooring and the surface, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.

 moisture ingress and drainage inspection